 Shoreditch’s Gloria trattoria was the first London opening for France’s Big Mamma Group.

 And true to their name, she is truly huge, bombastic, and over-the-top in all the right ways.

 Her arrival was greeted with queues of adoring fans for months after opening, and her success has already led to two siblings in Central London, Circolo Popolare and Ave Mario, plus a couple more London restaurants set to open soon.

-Inside, things continue just as ritzily as you would expect, with two lavish dining rooms: one upstairs coated in marble, with ’50s-style fittings and explosions of flowers, the other downstairs: a darker, moodier, ’70s-esque space with a sunken open kitchen, and a mirrored ceiling reflecting the ornately decorated carpeting below.
-And just when you thought that the place was about as maximalist as it could get, you see the menu…
+Right from the outset, Gloria seems to announce her refusal to simply blend in, dressed from the outside with sunshine yellow awnings, ivy-covered walls, and literally dozens of terracotta pots overflowing with greenery.
+Inside, things continue just as ritzily as you would expect, with two lavish dining rooms: one upstairs coated in marble and chintz, with ’50s-style fittings and colourful Italian crockery, the other downstairs: a darker, moodier, ’70s-esque space with a sunken open kitchen, and a mirrored ceiling reflecting the ornately decorated carpeting below.

 The larger secondi include a ten-layer lasagne; a little lobster risotto (and by ‘little’ we mean ‘a vast sharing portion large enough for two people’); some classic carbonara made before your eyes in a giant wheel of pecorino cheese; and house-made crimped ribbons of mafalda pasta served with fresh black Molise truffle and mascarpone.
-There are Neapolitan-style pizzas too, covered with the likes of smoked mozzarella, fior di latte, candied onions, black truffle cream, san Marzano tomatoes, and more.
+Gloria offers Neapolitan-style pizzas too, covered with the likes of smoked mozzarella, fior di latte, candied onions, black truffle cream, san Marzano tomatoes, and more.